cfe-lab/MiCall/CONTRIBUTING.md

 ### Gotoh library ###
 MiCall uses an implementation of a modified Gotoh algorithm for pairwise sequence alignment.
-This is written in the C++ source file `gotoh.cpp`.
+This is written in the C++ source file `gotoh.cpp`, so you will need the Python 3 development tools.
 To compile this into a shared library that can be accessed from Python, go to `micall/alignment` and enter the following:
 ```
 sudo python setup.py install